Duet3D/wiki-content/User_manual/Connecting_hardware/Z_probe_connecting.md

 ## PNP output normally-open inductive or capacitive sensor

+**If you have a choice between a PNP or a NPN sensor, choose the NPN one because they are simpler to connect to a Duet.**

-Connect the sensor output wire to one end of a resistor (call this R1), and connect one end of another resistor (call this R2) to GND on the Z-probe connector.
+Connect the PNP sensor output wire to one end of a resistor (call this R1), and connect one end of another resistor (call this R2) to GND on the Z-probe connector.
 Connect the free ends of R1 and R2 together and to the IN pin of the Z-probe connector.

 For **Duet 3**: all IOx.in inputs have a 27K pullup resistor to +3.3V, therefore the value of R2 must be low enough to defeat this.
 We suggest R2 = 2.2K.
 Then the value of R1 should be 4.7K to 6.8K if the sensor is powered from +12V; or use 10K to 15K if the sensor is powered from +24V.